..

 “Among the anime films by Hayao Miyazaki made available in English translation, Spirited Away contains the most folk and Shrine Shinto motifs.
 The central locale of the film is a bathhouse where a great variety of creatures, including kami, come to bathe and be refreshed.
 This feature, plus the portrayal of various other folk beliefs and Shrine Shinto perspectives, suggests that Miyazaki is affirming some basic Japanese cultural values which can be a source of confidence and renewal for contemporary viewers.”

 Since the first time I saw the movie it was aparent to me that it referenced a lot of things from Japanese culture but I never knew exactly what.
 This article and book does a great job of explaining exactly that.
 The book is printed by artefacto editorial a small editorial based here in Argentina.
-Si the Insagram article here.
+Check the Instagram article here.

-You can download an epub version of the book here.
+I created an .epub version of the article here.
 The markdown source can be found here.